 The Ocean Decade transformative journey to 2030

-The final draft versions will be presented and debated during ‘Session 2 – Science and Solutions for a Sustainable and Resilient Ocean Economy’ on 10:00-11:00 on 11 April at the 2024 Ocean Decade Conference in Barcelona, a pivotal event for the Vision 2030 process.
-The public will be able to follow the session via livestream; the link will be available soon.
+The consolidated version of the Challenge 4 White Paper was presented and debated during ‘Session 2 – Science and Solutions for a Sustainable and Resilient Ocean Economy’ at the 2024 Ocean Decade Conference in Barcelona, a pivotal event for the Vision 2030 process.
+The outcomes of discussions were incorporated into the final version of the document.

 Click here to meet Working Group 4 and find out more about the Vision 2030 process.